comp426-2022-spring/a99-talitha/docs/ENDPOINTS.md

 #### Response

-If user clicks the signup option on the login page, they are taken to a page with the "/signup" pathname.
+If user clicks the 'Sign up Here' option on the login page, they are taken to a page with the "/signup" pathname.
-The signup page collects name, location, email, password and logs them into the database.
+The signup page collects name, location, email, password from the user and logs them into the database.

 A popup error message is returned if the email already exists in the database, or if the location does not exist in the Pollen API.